Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-20 00:26:24
+Last Updated: 2025-06-21 00:26:18

-I Just Feel Happy To Be In America, Like I Said, It'S The Most Beautiful Country In The World.
+I Have Nothing To Offer But Blood, Toil, Tears And Sweat.

-By Ahmed Ali
+By Winston Churchill